BergeSeen 02 with the eMTB from Fuschl to Faistenau

 We carry on our tour upwards until the next crossing (km 15,7), where we go straight ahead.
 Soon we shall have a beautiful view from the Hintersee to the Gaisberg, which is the local mountain of the city Salzburg.
 A downhill leads us to the Hintersee.
 We reach there a nice inn for a snack and refreshments and even a bath in the lake is possible.

-Now we have to take the road 1,4 km in direction to the village Hintersee and turn to the right (km 23,9) in direction to the ice chapel.
-Here you can leave your bikes for a moment and walk to the chapel.
-After that there is the possibility to stop for an refreshment at the west shore of the Hintersee.
+Now we have to take the road 1,4 km in direction to the village Hintersee and turn to the right (km 23,9).
+There is the possibility to stop for an refreshment at the west shore of the Hintersee.
 Otherwise or after that we carry on in direction to Faistenau.
 Always follow the signs Berge Seen S800.
 After the Seestüberl we take a few meters the road, which we leave to the right at km 27,8.
 Then few meters on a gravel raod, which goes steep upwards to the left (km 28) .
 This gravel road we shall follow until the Hinterseestraße (km 28,9) and turn then to the left to the center of Faistenau.

 In the center of Faistenau we can make a break or we follow the road through the village about 500 m until a small tarmac road leads steep downwards to the Lidaunstraße (km 30,7), which we follow 2,1 km until we almost reach the Jausenstation Ebnerwirt (km 32,8).
 At this point the tarmac road turns into a gravel road, which takes us 700 m steep downwards in direction to Vorderschroffenau.
 We turn to the left and a tarmac road leads us to Ebenau.
 In Ebenau we don't cross the river, we turn to the left before that and go along the cristal clear Schwarzbach until the center of the village.